Deployment for Finance Transformation: Ensuring a Successful Go-Live

 Prepare to Deploy

-Having passed StageGate Three, the fundamental or “global” design will already be in place.
-In “Prepare to Deploy”, the attention shifts to “local” legal or fiscal requirements.
-In other words, this is the phase where we apply the design standards to specific legal entities or business units.
+After passing StageGate Three, the fundamental or “global” design will already be in place.
+In “Prepare to Deploy,” attention shifts to “local” legal or fiscal requirements.
+This phase is crucial as it’s where we apply the design standards to specific legal entities or business units, setting the stage for the actual deployment.

 Most of the “Prepare to Deploy” deliverables concern the remaining parts of the organisational design and the associated change management requirements.